elixir-lang/elixir-lang.github.com/_posts/2020-06-25-growing-with-elixir-at-brex.markdown

 Synchronous communication is done via gRPC, and Apache Kafka is used for async messages and broadcasts.
 However, they did not arrive at this architecture overnight, and they had many learning moments along the way.

 One of their early lessons relates to the applicability of Erlang's RPC infrastructure.
 Although Erlang does provide RPC out-of-the-box, Erlang's built-in clustering establishes a full mesh cluster.
-This setup suits well when running homogenous instances, where all nodes run the same code, but it is a bad fit when building isolated microservices.
+This setup is well suited for running homogenous instances, where all nodes run the same code, but it is a bad fit when building isolated microservices.
 The Brex team also wanted to plan for a future where they may communicate between services implemented in different languages.
 These requirements led them to explore more widely adopted RPC mechanisms, eventually settling on gRPC.

 Brex was also one of the early adopters of gRPC in the ecosystem—which meant they had to tread through uncharted waters here and there.
 Nowadays, they have a well-defined set of guidelines and practices that go hand in hand with how they were able to scale the company and their Elixir teams.